riverdaleGithub/processing_23_24/3/readme.md

 ---

-### Step 2: Create the Planet Class 🪐
+### Step 3: Create Your Planet Class 🪐

 Our planet will have a few attributes: its position, radius, and rotation speed.
+What else would you like it to have?

 <details>
   <summary> Create the Planet Class</summary>